Quadi: The Kingdom of the "Danube Suevi"

 Writing in the 6th century, Jordanes reported a series of conflicts in the 460s between a Suevian king Hunimund and the Ostrogothic king Thiudimir, whose people had settled within the Roman empire just to the south.
 In 467 or 468, Hunimund led a campaign into Dalmatia.
+In German scholarship the Suebi of this post-Atilla Middle Danubian kingdom are called Donausueben, meaning Danubian or Danube Suevi.
 After stealing Gothic cattle, the Suevi were attacked near Lake Balaton by Thiudimir, and Hunimund was captured.
 He was subsequently released from Gothic captivity after he submitted and adopted as Thiudimir's "son by arms" (filius per arma).
 However, in 468 or early 469, Hunimund plotted with the Sciri and attacked the Ostrogothic king Valamir.
 Valamir lost his life, but the Sciri and Suevi lost the battle, and the Sciri were almost destroyed.
 A little later, in 469, at the Battle of Bolia, Hunimund and Alaric, apparently both kings of the Suevi, called upon the Sarmatians, and the remnants of the Sciri, led by Edica and Hunwulf, and also the Gepids and Rugians.
 However, Thiudimir and his Goths defeated these allies, confirming their position as dominant power in this region (from which they would later invade Italy under Theoderic the Great).
-Still later during the cold winter of 469/470, Thiudimir attacked the Suevi unexpectedly by crossing the frozen Danube.
-The Suavi were now together in a confederation with the Alemanni, in an Alpine region with streams that flowed loudly into the Danube, Baiuvarii (early Bavarians) on the east, Franks on the west, Burgundians on the south, and Thuringians on the north.
+According to Jordanes, Hunimund and his Suevi fled westwards and joined with the Alemanni, in an Alpine region where streams that flowed loudly into the Upper Danube, Baiuvarii (early Bavarians) on the east, Franks on the west, Burgundians on the south, and Thuringians to the north.
+Here, during the cold winter of 469/470, Thiudimir attacked Hunimund's Suevi unexpectedly after suddenly crossing the frozen Danube.
 Thiudimir returned as victor to his own home in Pannonia.

-It is considered likely that Hunimund and at least some of his people escaped this defeat and that he is also the person of that name who was mentioned in the biography of Saint Severinus of Noricum, by Eugippius.
-This Hunimund attacked Saint Severinus's community at Passau with "barbarians".
+It is considered likely that Hunimund and at least some of his people escaped this defeat and that he is also the warlord of that name who was mentioned by Eugippius in his biography of Saint Severinus of Noricum.
+Although the Alemannic king Gibuld respected the saint, after a retreat of Roman military defence in the area this Hunimund attacked Saint Severinus's community at Passau with a group of "barbarians".
 Passau was also troubled by the Alemanni.
-It is also likely that some of the Suevi continued to live under Gothic rule in this area.
-It may also be during this period that some Suevi settled south of the Drava river in a region more directly under Gothic control and known during this time as Suavia.